peternikhil28/CanvasGameEngine/README.md

 1. Download the files.
 2. Install NodeJS on your PC.
 3. Open cmd in the project directory and exucute the code : 'node server.js'.
-4. Now a local host is created at port 8081.
+4. Now the server started running and a local host is created at port 8081.
 5. Open browser and go to link http://localhost:8081/index.html